Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Black hole stability via heat capacity

 \section{Black hole stability via heat capacity}

 The thermodynamic stability of black holes can be explored through the examination of various thermodynamic potentials, depending on the chosen ensemble approach.
-For instance, in the canonical ensemble approach, one can define the heat capacity $C_{Q}$ of the system, which in our case corresponds to a constant charge $Q$, and is given by the following expression:
+For instance, in the canonical ensemble (fixed $Q$) approach, one can define the heat capacity $C_{Q}$ of the system by the following expression:

 Substituting Eq. (\ref{S1}) into Eq. \eqref{C_Q}, the following formula is obtained: \begin{widetext}

 where, for brevity, we introduce the quantities

 \end{widetext}